Statistical EL is ExpTime-complete: Introduction

 Description logics (DLs)~\cite{dlbook} are a prominent family of logical formalisms tailored to knowledge representation.
 Nowadays, real-world problems require the ability to handle uncertain knowledge.
 To deal with this issue, several probabilistic extensions of description logics were proposed in the past~\cite{CarvalhoLC17,Lukasiewicz08,Gutierrez-Basulto17,PenalozaP17} Among such extensions, the authors of~\cite{PenalozaP17} proposed Statistical \( \EL \), a statistical variant of the well-known description logic \( \EL \)~\cite{BaaderBL05} famous for tractability of most of its reasoning task.

 In this note we establish tight complexity bounds for the consistency problem for statistical \( \EL \), closing the complexity gaps from~\cite{PenalozaP17}.
 We show that in sharp contrast to its non-probabilistic version, Statistical \( \EL \) is \( \ExpTime \)-complete and hence, provably intractable.
-The main novelty here is the \( \ExpTime \) lower bound, while the \( \ExpTime \) upper bound is derived from a recent work by Baader and Ecke~\cite{BaaderE17}.
+The main novelty here is the \( \ExpTime \) lower bound, while the \( \ExpTime \) upper bound follows from recent work by Baader and Ecke~\cite[Corollary 15]{BaaderE17} or, alternatively, from work on probabilistic \( \ALC \) by Lutz and Schr{\"{o}}der~\cite[Theorem 9]{LutzS10}.